MechanicalRabbit/DataKnots.jl/doc/src/knots.md

     4 │ DANIEL A   FIRE FIGHTER-EMT    95484 │
     =#

-The table is truncated if it does not fit the output screen.
+If the table columns do not fit the output screen, some table cells could be truncated.

-    small = IOContext(stdout, :displaysize => (6, 20))
+    small = IOContext(stdout, :displaysize => (24, 35))

     show(small, emp)
     #=>
+      │ name       position   salary │
+    ──┼──────────────────────────────┼
+    1 │ JEFFERY A  SERGEANT   101442 │
+    2 │ NANCY A    POLICE OF…  80016 │
+    3 │ JAMES A    FIRE ENGI… 103350 │
+    4 │ DANIEL A   FIRE FIGH…  95484 │
+    =#

+If the screen is too small, the whole table needs to be truncated.

+    tiny = IOContext(stdout, :displaysize => (6, 20))

+    show(tiny, emp)
+    #=>
-      │ name       posi…
+      │ name      posit…
     ──┼────────────────…
-    1 │ JEFFERY A  SERG…
+    1 │ JEFFERY … SERGE…
     ⋮
-    4 │ DANIEL A   FIRE…
+    4 │ DANIEL A  FIRE …
     =#

 Top-level tuples are serialized as table columns while nested tuples are